camliu89/gatsby-typescript-starter/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.com/tutorial/part-five/#introducing-graphiql)._

-    Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the `my-default-typescript-starter` directory in your code editor of choice and edit `src/pages/index.tsx`.
 Save your changes and the browser will update in real time!

+1. **Optional: Manual changes**

+    The package manager this project uses is `yarn`.
+If you prefer to use `npm`, delete `yarn.lock` and in `package.json` change `"start": "yarn develop"` to `"start": "npm run develop"`.
+This site is configured also with **ESLint**.

 ## 🧐 What's inside?